Healthy Homes Assessment Waitangirua

 Waitangirua Moisture Ingress & Drainage

-Making sure your rental property is protected from moisture isn’t just about the interior of the building; you have to ensure there is somewhere for rain, surface and underground water to flow and stop it from coming inside.
-When it is about damp and water, it’s frequently those things that you aren’t aware of that could become a major issue, causing damages to your investment and harming your tenant’s well-being.
+Protecting your rental property from the effects of moisture isn’t just a matter of the inside of the building; you have to make sure there is somewhere for rain, surface and ground water to go and to prevent it from getting into the building.
+When it is damp and moisture, it is often the concerns you don’t notice that can cause a lot of trouble that can cause damage to your investment as well as affecting the tenant’s health.

-Alongside a drainage system to avoid moisture ingress, if your rental is enclosed between your flooring and ground, a ground water barrier must be constructed if it’s reasonably practicable to install it.
+Alongside the drainage system that will prevent moisture ingress, if your property has an enclosed space between your floor and surface, a ground moisture barrier must be put in place when it is reasonably practicable to install it.

-An underground moisture barrier usually a polythene sheet laid over the ground to stop any moisture from the ground from entering the building.
-It also helps prevent moisture damage to the underfloor insulation.
+A ground moisture barrier is generally an insulating sheet of polythene laid over the ground, to block any moisture in the ground from getting into the building.
+It also helps to prevent from causing damage to the flooring insulation.

 moisture ingress and drainage inspection